eclipse-leshan/leshan/README.md

 `Leshan-all` : every previous modules in 1 jar.
 `Leshan-client-demo` : a simple demo client.
 `Leshan-server-demo` : a lwm2m demo server with a web UI.
-`Leshan-bs-server` : a bootstarp demo server with a web UI.
+`Leshan-bsserver-demo` : a bootstarp demo server with a web UI.
 `Leshan-integration-tests` : integration automatic tests.